dgmcdona/blog/_posts/2021-9-11-CSAW-CTF-2021-ransomewaRE-Writeup.md

 ![Hashing the SYSTIME struct]({{ site.baseurl }}/assets/ransomware/hashtime.png)

-This hash value is then parsed into a hexadecimal string representation, and then converted again into a Windows wide-string representation, as seen here in the call to `MultiByteToWideChar`.
+This hash value is then parsed into a hexadecimal string representation, then converted again into a Windows wide-string representation, as seen here in the call to `MultiByteToWideChar`.
 This wide-string is then passed as the only parameter to the function `FUN_140001e10`.